Skip to main content

 The family lived in a bad neighborhood where Mihich was bullied, although her aunt said she remained a smart, empathetic, caring person.
 Yet she still struggled; clips from Mihich's social media pages showed her repeatedly making cries for help and looking to heal from her past traumas and abuses.
 Ultimately, she became suicidal.

 "She was going to school for a while, doing well," her aunt said.
-"Tried different jobs, and and then I don't know what the sequence of events were that kind of catapulted her into this abyss — you know, this feeling that she couldn't go on."
+"Tried different jobs, and, and then I don't know what the sequence of events were that kind of catapulted her into this abyss — you know, this feeling that she couldn't go on."

-Mihich even struggled with basic things like hygiene.
+Mihich even reportedly struggled with basic things like hygiene.
 "She would show up on my doorstep, and she had not bathed in I don't know how long," she said.
 "I would have to force her to bathe, and I still have a bar of soap of hers in my bathroom, actually.
 And I would just I would get exasperated with her.
 She just didn't know any better.
 She really didn't. she wasn't raised with any, like, how do you properly take care of yourself, like, you don't steal.
 You clean up after yourself.
 She wasn't raised with any of those, so she was ultimately just like a child, like her mother."

 Thumbnail for How a Lonely 31 Year Old Woman Received Lethal Medication | Eileen's Story